-The Lehigh Flex MBA has funding options available to our students
+The Lehigh Flex MBA Program has funding options available to our students

 Flex MBA Financial Aid

 College-awarded financial aid is available for accelerated students and for on-campus courses only.
 Applicants must receive an offer of admission as a regular student in order to be considered.
 Financial aid for graduate students in the College of Business and Economics is awarded based on academic performance and in some cases, work experience.

 Students interested in financial aid must file a complete application and be admitted to a graduate program within the College of Business and Economics before January 15.
 Aid is awarded through the Graduate Financial Aid Committee in March for the following academic year.
 Students being considered for financial aid will be contacted for an interview by the supervising professor.
 Faculty will not interview students who have not applied and been admitted to a graduate program within the College of Business and Economics.
 The latest financial aid information for graduate students can be found here.

 International applicants interested in applying for college awarded financial aid may be required to pass an English as a Second Language (ESL) Test of Presentation and Spoken Skills (TOPSS) test upon arrival at Lehigh.
 The College will use the internet-based TOEFL (IBT) as a screening tool for the awarding of financial aid to international students.
 In order to be considered, you must achieve a speaking section score of 28 and a listening section score of 20.
 All awards are contingent upon passing the Lehigh TOPSS test, if required.